pashford/zfswiki/wiki/Custom-Packages.md

 $ tar -xzf zfs-x.y.z.tar.gz
 ```

+### Git Master Branch

-If instead you would like to use the git version, you can clone it from Github and prepare the source like this.
+The Git *master* branch contains the latest version of the software, and will probably contain fixes that, for some reason, weren't included in the released tarball.
+If you would like to use the git version, you can clone it from Github and prepare the source like this.

 ```
 $ git clone https://github.com/zfsonlinux/spl.git